Republican Closes Gap In New York Senate Race

-Senator KIRSTEN GILLIBRAND (Democrat, New York): And during that time, the president can also issue a stop loss or do a moratorium.
+KIRSTEN GILLIBRAND: And during that time, the president can also issue a stop loss or do a moratorium.
 So there's a number of measure we can take immediately to stop the enforcement of this very, very corrosive policy.

 MANN: Jerry Zremski, a political reporter with the Buffalo News, thinks voters - especially in the more conservative suburbs in the upstate region - still don't know what to think about Gillibrand.

-Mr. JERRY ZREMSKI (Political Reporter, Buffalo News): She's really coming into the Senate as being an utter unknown.
+JERRY ZREMSKI: She's really coming into the Senate as being an utter unknown.
 People simply haven't noticed her to the degree to you might expect people to notice a U.S. senator.